Michael-AUG/nodeLookup/README.md

 All node SYSOPs are encouraged to add their node information into this Wiki.

 SYSOPs can also install `nodeLookup` into their node's custom applications, to allow users of their nodes to call up information about any other node on the Wiki.
+If the user enters a `'` (apostrophe) - or, it appears, a number of other characters - at the prompt s/he will be given a list of all the nodes on the Wiki.

 ## Next Steps ##